 Eight apartment complexes provide housing for upper division students.
 Cedar, Maplewood, and Elmwood apartments were completed between 1975 and 1977, while Birch, Spruce, Rosewood, and Cypress apartments, were added between 1988 and 2002.
 Each unit has three bedrooms, two baths, a kitchenette, and a living room--all sufficient to house six students, or a married couple.
-The residence facilities can accommodate 1,116 students.
+The residence facilities can accommodate 1.116 students.

 The Lakeholm mansion, an original building on the Lakeholm Farm, was built by Columbus Delano, Secretary of the Interior under President Ulysses S. Grant.
 The home dates to the post-Civil War era and still contains many of its original rooms.
 In 1966 the land became property of Mount Vernon Nazarene College, with the mansion serving as offices, meeting rooms, and even classrooms in the early days of the institution.
-Today, Mount Vernon Nazarene University uses the Lakeholm building to house administrative offices.
+Today, Mount Vernon Nazarene University uses the Lakeholm building to house the Office of the President, as well as the Offices of Civil Rights, Institutional Effectiveness, and Academic Affairs.
 University guests often admire the building's beauty, inside and out, and the University takes pride in keeping the original mansion looking like the historical gem it is.
 In November 2004, MVNU was honored to receive an Ohio Historical Marker from the Ohio Historical Society to commemorate the importance of this structure to the University and to the local community.
 It is placed along State Route 586 in front of the stone gates that flank the house.